awsdocs/amazon-lightsail-developer-guide/doc_source/amazon-lightsail-validating-a-distribution-certificate.md

 1. On the Lightsail home page, choose the **Networking** tab\.

 1. Choose the name of the distribution for which want to get the CNAME record values of a certificate\.
-![\[Networking tab of the Lightsail home page.\]](https://d9yljz1nd5001.cloudfront.net/en_us/1490b6b36a8ed9d4b2232825b79c8222/images/lightsail-home-page-networking.png)
+![\[Networking tab of the Lightsail home page.\]](https://d9yljz1nd5001.cloudfront.net/en_us/f1c62fa5316bf1df017e7afb5a0e0a21/images/lightsail-home-page-networking.png)

 1. Choose the **Custom domains** tab on your distribution's management page\.
-![\[Custom domains tab of a Lightsail distribution.\]](https://d9yljz1nd5001.cloudfront.net/en_us/1490b6b36a8ed9d4b2232825b79c8222/images/lightsail-distribution-custom-domains-tab.png)
+![\[Custom domains tab of a Lightsail distribution.\]](https://d9yljz1nd5001.cloudfront.net/en_us/f1c62fa5316bf1df017e7afb5a0e0a21/images/lightsail-distribution-custom-domains-tab.png)

-1. Scroll down to the **Certificates** section of the page\.
+1. Scroll down to the **Attached certificates** section of the page\.

-   All of your distribution certificates are listed under the **Certificates** section of the page, including certificates with a **Pending validation** status\.
+   All of your distribution certificates are listed under the **Attached certificates** section of the page, including certificates created for other Lightsail resources, and certificates that are pending validation\.
-![\[SSL/TLS certificates section of a Lightsail distribution.\]](https://d9yljz1nd5001.cloudfront.net/en_us/1490b6b36a8ed9d4b2232825b79c8222/images/distribution-certificates-section.png)

-1. Find the certificate that you want to validate, and make note of the **Name** and **Value** of the CNAME records that you must add for each domain listed\.
+1. Find the certificate that you want to validate, expand **Validation details**, and make note of the **Name** and **Value** of the CNAME records that you must add for each domain listed\.
-![\[Records to validate domain ownership for a Lightsail SSL/TLS certificate.\]](https://d9yljz1nd5001.cloudfront.net/en_us/1490b6b36a8ed9d4b2232825b79c8222/images/lighstail-certificate-validation-records.png)

    You must add these records exactly as listed\.
 We recommend that you copy and paste these values into a text file that you can refer to later\.
 For more information, see the following [Add the CNAME records to your domain's DNS zone](#add-distribution-certificate-cname-records) section of this guide\.